Politics (A-level)

 Course Information for Students

-This well-established course looks at issues in the news and applies these to the basic ideas of democracy in the UK and the way the UK is governed, comparing them with the USA.
+This well-established course looks at issues in the news and applies these to basic ideas of democracy in the UK and the way the UK is governed, comparing them with the USA.
 It also examines some of the political ideologies and political ideological ideas behind our contemporary political system, drawing upon historical events.

 You will need at least five GCSEs at grade 4 or above, including English Language at grade 5 and Maths at grade 4.